task-management-project/task-management-frontend/README.md

 * Create and manage tasks.
 * Mark tasks which user wants to focus on.
 * Create and manage team.
-* See a list of tasks members are currently working on.
+* See overview of tasks team members are currently working on.
-* Add and remove members for project.

 ### Tech/framework used